A message from Joe Turner, President and CEO.

 Download the mobile app now*.

-Per the IRS/United States Treasury, the second stimulus payments have been issued.
+Per the IRS/United States Treasury, the third stimulus payments are in process.
 Customers can use our convenient Online and Mobile Banking services to verify their deposit was received.
 For taxpayers who don't use direct deposit, physical checks will be mailed.

 The IRS website has information available to answer your questions.
 If you haven't filed taxes in recent years, want to know if you qualify, want to check the status of your economic impact payment, or need to update your information with the IRS, please visit https://www.irs.gov/coronavirus/economic-impact-payments for more details.

 Support for small businesses.